Skip to Main Content

 Getting There and Practical Considerations

 The address, Str.
-Zaharia Stancu 1, places Cartofisserie at a short distance from Brașov's central pedestrian zone, accessible on foot from most accommodation in the historic centre.
+Zaharia Stancu 1, places Cartofisserie within easy reach of Brașov's central pedestrian zone.
 The street itself is residential in character, which means the restaurant operates in a neighbourhood context rather than a tourist-corridor one.
 For visitors already familiar with Brașov's café district and looking for a quick meal between the Schei neighbourhood and the Council Square area, the location sits reasonably on the route.
-For those planning specifically around this venue, it is worth confirming current hours and booking availability directly, as these details were not confirmed at the time of this writing.
+Cartofisserie is open daily from 10 AM to 10 PM and is walk-in friendly.
 Comparable concept-casual venues in Brașov and across Romania, including Epoca Steak House in Craiova and Bistro Caffe Moțu in Baia Sprie, typically operate without advance booking requirements for smaller parties during off-peak hours, though weekend evenings in Brașov can be competitive across the board.

 Cuisine-First Comparison